10up/ElasticPress/README.md

 ## Installation

 1. First, you will need to properly [install and configure](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/_installing_elasticsearch.html) Elasticsearch.
-2. Install the plugin in WordPress, you can download a [zip via Github](https://github.com/10up/ElasticPress/archive/master.zip) and upload it using the WP plugin uploader.
+2. Install the plugin in WordPress.
+You can download a [zip via Github](https://github.com/10up/ElasticPress/archive/master.zip) and upload it using the WP plugin uploader.

 ## Configuration